 - 1. Ensure the lower panel is installed completely (except for the top fasteners). - 2.
-Using duckbill pliers squeeze the top 10" of the male side of the lower panel flat to receive the 9" overlap of the upper panel. - 3.
-Install the butyl tape 8" from the top of the lower panel.
-Do not remove the paper backing from the butyl tape until upper roof panel lap and the top dimension have been confirmed. - 4.
-On the upper panel use duckbill pliers to squeeze the bottom 10" of the locking leg on the female side flat so it will lay flat when overlapping lower panel. - 5.
-Remove paper backing from the butyl tape. - 6.
-Position and place upper panel so that a 9" lap is achieved. - 7.
-Attach the upper panel through the lower panel with woodgrip screws, (3) per panel making sure the screw line is 1" uphill from the butyl tape line.
+Install the butyl tape 10" from the top of the lower panel.
+Do not remove the paper backing from the butyl tape until upper roof panel lap and the top dimension have been confirmed. - 3.
+Remove paper backing from the butyl tape. - 4.
+Position and place upper panel so that a 12" lap is achieved. - 5.
+Attach the upper panel through the lower panel with woodgrip screws, (4) per panel making sure the screw line is 1" uphill from the butyl tape line.